ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Engineering roadmaps (usually they're looking for short/medium-term roadmaps)
 * A list of major areas of tech debt, what I've labeled a tech debt balance sheet (see Tech Debt, page 145)
 * High-level system architecture diagrams
-* Full description of how software is distributed and updated, either as SaaS or as versioned desktop/mobile software
+* Full description of how software is distributed and updated, either as SaaS or as versioned desktop/mobile software packages
-* A high-level description of systems, how they're hosting, and your security practices
+* A high-level description of systems, how they're hosted, and your security practices
-* Information about software licensing, including code scans of company code confirming no license violations or unlicensed proprietary software
+* Information about software licensing, including code scans of company code confirming no license violations or unlicensed proprietary software are present

 It's not uncommon for an investor to hire a third-party firm to conduct a technical diligence audit.
 These audits may involve interviews or meetings with you and perhaps a few other senior members of the team.
 Be prepared to discuss your engineering process, assess the general productivity of the team, and do a code walkthrough of parts of your system.